ovh/docs/pages/cloud/ovhcloud-connect/occ-howto-api/guide.en-gb.md

 * InterfaceId
 * Type: 'l3'
-* customerBgpArea: your BGP ASN, the one configured on your device which will be used to peer
+* customerBgpArea: your BGP ASN, the one configured on your device which will be used to peer.
 * ovhBgpArea: BGP ASN to be configured on OVHcloud routing instance.
 Such ASN will appear in BGP session and as-path.
 * subnet: an /30 IPv4 block

-## Datacenter Configuration
+### Datacenter Configuration

 This is the third step.
 If an OVHcloud Connect is already configured in the same vRack, the second service will inherit datacenter configuration.

-### Get Available Datacenter
+#### Get Available Datacenter

-You can list available datacenter for configuration using following calls:
+You can list available datacenters for configuration using the following calls:

 > [!api]
 >